 • The traditional bit is a medieval instrument that allows a man to control the mule thorough pain and fear.
 It has no place in a good relationship based on trust, respect and understanding.
 The same can be said of tethering.

 • There are many other problems though, including the lack of health care and insurance.
 Good handling and training are rare here, food is often deficient in quantity and quality and the standard of farriery and foot care is appalling.

 M-T: What can people do to get involved and contribute to the initiatives?

-Glen: People need to ask questions of the companies they are traveling and trekking with.
+Glen: People need to ask questions of the companies they are travelling and trekking with.
 Do these companies apply any code of good practice when working mules?

 Is that code audited?

-What numbers of mules are provided for a certain size of the group?
+What numbers of mules are provided for a certain size of group?

 What is the load limit set for the mules?